Arcadia-Science/2023-polyphosphate/README.md

 ```
 nextflow run main.nf --query A0A369XMZ4 \\
     --sequence_dir protein_structures/fastas \\
     --structure_dir protein_structures/structures \\
     --all_proteins protein_structures/dbs/all_ppk1_protein_seqs.fasta \\
     --outdir results
 ```

-You can see an example of the figure that is produced in `figs`
+Where all protein sequences and folded structures are downloaded and in separate directories, including the query accession.
+Additionally for this example, all the proteins are concatenated together in a single FASTA file, which you can point to a directory to do so with `scripts/reorganize_fastas.py`.
+You can see an example of the figure that is produced by the pipeline in `figs`, and resulting TSV files in `results`.